-If that’s not a possibility, try and aim your ceremony so you and your bridal party aren't facing the sun.
+If your ceremony is in the middle of the day, try and aim your ceremony so you and your bridal party aren't facing the sun.
 This will help so you aren't squinting in the photos.
 If you’re not sure which way to face the ceremony, feel free to ask me and I can give some suggestions!

 If its overcast, it might seem like a bummer, but it is actually amazing for photos!
 It creates much softer light and photos will look great at anytime of the day.

-If you have a formal exit planned, make sure you let me know ahead of time so I know what to be ready for!
++If you have a formal exit planned (sparkler send off, getaway car, etc.), make sure you let me know ahead of time so I know what to be ready for!

 The idea is for this to be helpful as you make certain decisions, but not to make you sacrifice anything that you want.
 My job is to work around your choices and get the best photos I can in any situation.